 Waste and recycling

-Publishing date: October 2024
+Publishing date: October 2025

 Reducing, reusing, recycling and waste management

-As a business, Wetherspoon aims to minimise general waste and maximise recycling
+As a business, Wetherspoon aims to minimise general waste and maximise recycling and reuse.

-and reuse.
 The company looks for opportunities for circularity in its waste-management systems.

-The company has set the target for a maximum of 10% of waste to be treated as general waste and for no waste to be sent to landfill.
+The company has set the target for a maximum of 10% of waste to be treated as general waste and for no waste (0%) to be sent to landfill.

-Recycling | Reuse | Anaerobic digestion | Waste-to-energy power plants* |
+| Recycling | Reuse | Anaerobic digestion | Waste-to-energy power plants1 |

-Glass Paper/cardboard Plastics Tins/cans Cooking oil WEEE (lightbulbs, batteries and all electronic waste) | Tote boxes Equipment Mushroom crates | Food waste Coffee grounds | General waste (non-recyclable) |
+| Glass Paper/cardboard Plastics Tins/cans Cooking oil WEEE (lightbulbs, batteries and all electronic waste) Tetra Paks | Tote boxes Equipment Mushroom crates Beer barrels | Food waste Coffee grounds | General waste (non-recyclable) |

 Wetherspoon’s national distribution centre, at Daventry, also includes an in-house 24-hour recycling centre, accounting for approximately 20% of the site, with a large, dedicated workforce and specialist equipment.
 When making deliveries to pubs, lorries collect mixed recycling, used cooking oil and reusable items for return to the recycling centre – so reducing the company’s carbon footprint from reduced road miles.

 Cooking oil is managed carefully to maximise life, including regular filtering to remove impurities.
-Waste oil is converted to biodiesel for agricultural use.
+Waste cooking oil is converted to biodiesel for agricultural use.

 Draught beer and ale are supplied to pubs in barrels which are returned to the brewery for cleaning and reuse.

 Some draught cider, wine and soft drinks are supplied in a bag-in-a-box.
-After the contents have been dispensed, the plastic bag and cardboard box can be separated and sent for separate recycling.
+After the contents have been dispensed, the plastic bag and cardboard box can

 Waste was managed as follows:

-Weight (tonnes) | % of total waste (by weight) | ||
+| Weight (tonnes) | % of total waste (by weight) | ||

-Total recycling | 29,326 | 48.50 | |
+| Total recycling | 29,611 | 49.87 | |

-Anaerobic digestion (food, coffee grounds) | 9,039 | 14.95 | |
+| Anaerobic digestion (food, coffee grounds) | 10,083 | 16.98 | |

-Waste-to-energy power plants (non-recyclable waste) | 99.8% of non-recyclable waste was diverted from landfill | 22,055 | 36.48 |
+| Waste-to-energy power plants (non-recyclable waste) | 100% of non-recyclable waste was diverted from landfill | 19,683 | 33.15 |

-Landfill | 44 | 0.07 | |
+| Landfill | 0 | 0 | |

-TOTAL | 60,464 | 100 |
+| TOTAL | 59,377 | 100 | |

 All paper is purchased in partnership with Forest Carbon (www.forestcarbon.co.uk) which invests in new woodland and peatland restoration projects.
-In partnership with Forest Carbon, over the last four years, more than 3.85 tonnes of additional carbon have been captured from the atmosphere as a result of planting new woodlands and peatland restoration.
+In partnership with Forest Carbon, over the last four years, more than 3.85 tonnes of additional carbon

 Biodiesel conversion

-Biodiesel is a renewable fuel created from refining used cooking oil.
-It is used in transportation and machinery and has lower kg CO2e than regular diesel.
-If used cooking oil is not collected, it can harm the environment by polluting rivers, blocking drains and sewers and could lead to flooding.
 Of the cooking oil purchased during the financial year, approximately 50% was collected by the company’s distribution centre and processed at its outsourced recycling plant.
 This had the potential to generate 370,910kg CO2e of biodiesel, resulting in 93% less kg CO2e than regular diesel.

-- 29,071 tonnes of cooking oil collected since 2012
+- 31,058 tonnes of cooking oil collected since 2012

-- 50% (estimate) of cooking oil purchased sent for conversion to biodiesel in 2024
+- 50% (estimate) of cooking oil purchased sent for conversion to biodiesel in 2025

-- 5.2m kg CO2e potentially saved by using biodiesel, instead of regular diesel,
+- 5.2m kg CO2e potentially saved by using biodiesel, instead of regular diesel, based on 2025 collections

-Food waste
+Food waste and anaerobic digestion

 Several initiatives have been implemented to reduce food wastage, including preparation waste and plate waste.

-On occasion, portion size may be reduced, following feedback and to reduce plate waste.
-Some meals are available in a smaller portion size, suiting customers seeking a lighter meal.
+On occasion, the portion size of a meal or ingredient may be reduced, following feedback and to reduce plate waste.
+Several meals are available

-All pubs and head office segregate food waste, which is then collected and sent for anaerobic digestion.
+All pubs and head office segregate food waste, which is then segregated, collected and sent for anaerobic digestion.

 Take-away packaging